The Impact of U.S. Military Strikes on Caribbean Fisherfolk

 As someone with family and friends in Saint Lucia and across the Caribbean, the reports of a fishing vessel destroyed by a U.S. military strike on February 13–14, 2026, hit close to home.
-These aren’t abstract numbers or geopolitical footnotes — they are lives, families, and communities that depend on the sea for survival.
-Local sources report that men who had gone on routine fishing trips have not returned, leaving families and communities in fear and uncertainty.
+These aren’t just abstract numbers or geopolitical footnotes.
+They represent lives, families, and communities that depend on the sea for survival.
+Local sources report that men who went on routine fishing trips have not returned, leaving families and communities in fear and uncertainty.
 (Caribbean Pulse, Feb 18, 2026)

 Table of Contents: